Laboratory for Intelligent and Flexible Machine(s)

 The overarching research goal of LIFE is the development of intelligent machines, i.e. robots, beyond the current technological advances in terms of flexibility, adaptability, and other related aspects like safe interaction and energy efficiency.
 The approach taken to achieve the goal is to focus on the principle in biological systems that shows the importance of their embodied intelligence due to the soft and flexible body.

-Nicholas Rein won best video award (1st runner up) at the Mechanical Engineering Discipline (Sem 1/2023 - Sem 2/2023)
+Chow Khin Nyp won best poster award (1st winner), at the Mechanical Engineering Discipline (Sem 1/2024 - Sem 2/2024)

-Sakura Matsuyama, won best video award (2nd runner up), at the Mechanical Engineering Discipline (Sem 1/2023 - Sem 2/2023)
+Jonathan Dao Pheng Lim won best video award (2nd runner up) at the Mechanical Engineering Discipline (Sem 1/2024 - Sem 2/2024)

 Lee Loong Yi (PhD Student) became Best Presentation Award Finalists at IEEE Robosoft 2023